 You may need to stay away from salt.

-You may need to limit foods containing mineral phosphorus (such as milk, cheese, nuts, dried beans, and soft drinks).
+You may need to limit foods that have mineral phosphorus (such as milk, cheese, nuts, dried beans, and soft drinks).

 Other treatment choices may include:

-Medicines (to help with growth, prevent bone density loss, and to treat anemia)
+Medicines (to help with growth, prevent bone density loss, and treat anemia)